Richard H. GRANGER

 F, b.
 March 1860

-Elizabeth Kolb was born in March 1860 at Wisconsin.1 She was the daughter of George Kolb.
+Elizabeth Kolb was born in March 1860 at Wisconsin, USA.1 She was the daughter of George Kolb.
 Elizabeth Kolb married Adjet J. Craw, son of Farley Craw and Millicent Bonker, on 1 July 1879 at Tuscola, Michigan, USA.1,2

 Her married name was Craw.
 Elizabeth Kolb appeared on the census of 5 April 1930 at Caro Village, Indianfields Township, Tuscola, Michigan, USA; Craw, Elizabeth, 70, Wid., servant in houshold of Daniel and Leona Lazille, 18 at 1st mar.
 WI GER GER.3